DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 ![KEYNOA](/img/KEYNOA/Thingsboard/NewCAListed.png)

 6. To add a new "Trust Anchor", click on "Create" and choose "Trust Anchor".
+To know why you may want to add a new Trust Anchor, [click here.](/reference/trust-anchor)

 ![KEYNOA](/img/KEYNOA/Thingsboard/CreateNewTrustAnchor.png)